camilbenameur/CICD_Project/API_Description.md

     "total_time_month": 14400
   }
   ```
+I made 3 separates variables so they do not depend on each other so it minimize the risk of a problem to occur.
+I also choose to let the date in timestamp to keep things simpler to use.
 ### 7. Get Time Remaining Before a Date

 - **Endpoint:** `/time-remaining`
 - **Method:** `GET`
+- - **Exemple:** `/time-remaining/1703106336`
 - **Query Parameter:**
   - `target_timestamp`: Target timestamp to calculate time remaining
 - **Response:**